hyyu189/SVM_CLOB/svm_clob_frontend/README.md

 - **REST API**: Port 8080 for order management and market data
 - **WebSocket**: Port 8081 for real-time updates
-- **Automatic Fallback**: Gracefully degrades when backend is unavailable
+- **Connection Signals**: UI conveys when endpoints or sockets are offline instead of fabricating data

 ## Troubleshooting

-### Black Screen Issues

-1. Check browser console for JavaScript errors
-2. Verify wallet connections aren't blocking
-3. Try running with mock data: `npm run dev:mock`
+### Blank States / No Data

+1. Confirm `npm run dev` logs show successful fetches (no `BACKEND_OFFLINE` errors)
+2. Verify the REST API is reachable at `VITE_API_BASE_URL`
+3. Check the WebSocket endpoint send/receive in browser dev tools
+4. Use the red/yellow status banners at the top of the Trade page as guidance

 ### Backend Connection Issues

-1. Ensure `svm_clob_infra` is running on correct ports
-2. Check CORS settings if running on different domains
-3. Use mock mode for development: `VITE_USE_MOCK_API=true`
+1. Ensure `svm_clob_infra` REST (port 8080) and WebSocket (port 8081) services are online
+2. If hosting elsewhere, update `VITE_API_BASE_URL` and `VITE_WS_BASE_URL`
+3. Confirm CORS and firewall rules allow the browser to reach the services

 ### Wallet Issues